srnjak/purge-backups/README.md

 | --dry-run                     | Show which backups would be deleted without actually deleting them. |      |
 | -h, --help                    | Show help message. |      |

 Note that when specifying the retention period using the -d, -w, -m, or -y options, you must include a unit of time (d for days, w for weeks, m for months, or y for years).
 If no unit is specified, the script will default to days.

 ### Retention Policy

 The retention policy is to keep daily backups for a specified number of days, weekly backups for a specified number of weeks, monthly backups for a specified number of months, and yearly backups for a specified number of years.
 The retention periods are set using the options described above.

+### Requirements

+Backup directory name format is important for efficient management and organization of backup files.
+In some cases, backup directories need to be pruned based on their name.
+Therefore, it is essential to follow a specific naming convention to ensure that the backup files are correctly identified and retained.
+The following is a backup directory name format that can be used for various backup types:

+    <prefix>_<date>_<time>_<suffix>

+- prefix: the name of the backed up entity (e.g., database name).
+- date: the date when the backup was taken in the format yyyy-MM-dd.
+- time: the time when the backup was taken in the format hhmmss.
+- suffix: the retention type, either daily, weekly, monthly, or yearly.
+  - Daily backups: suffix is 'daily'.
+  - Weekly backups: suffix is 'weekly'.
+  - Monthly backups: suffix is 'monthly'.
+  - Yearly backups: suffix is 'yearly'.

 ### Examples

-Clean backups older than the retention period:

-    ./backup-delete.sh -d 7 -w 4 -m 12 -y 2 -p /path/to/backup/directory
+Retention policy: keep daily backups for 30 days

+    ./purge_backups.sh -p /backups/mybackup -d 30d

+Retention policy: keep monthly backups for 6 months and weekly backups for 4 weeks, and daily backups for 3 days

+    ./purge_backups.sh -p /backups/mybackup -m 6M -w 4W -d 3D

+Perform a dry run to print the directories that would be deleted without actually deleting them

+    ./purge_backups.sh -p /backups/mybackup --dry-run

 ## License